-Originally founded as the Institute for Atmospheric Optics and Remote Sensing (IFAORS) in 1976, Takshashila Institute (also known as Taksha, or TI) is a dynamic, not-for-profit, non-degree/diploma-giving, independent minority institution of advanced research and learning, engaged in research projects and learning activities for all ages from kindergarten to life-long learning, for personal, professional, and inner-growth enhancement.
-Incorporated in the Commonwealth of Virginia, Taksha has its headquarters in Hampton, Virginia, with a West Coast Silicon Valley office located at NASA Ames Research Park (NRP).
-Our staff consists of carefully selected, highly qualified experts who offer a wide range of experience and talent to meet the varied needs of our special projects and community, including professionals in academia, healthcare, government, industry, international organizations, and other walks of life.
+Originally founded as the Institute for Atmospheric Optics and Remote Sensing (IFAORS) in 1976, Takshashila Institute (also known as Taksha, or TI) is a dynamic, not-for-profit, non-degree or diploma-awarding, independent minority institution of advanced research and learning, engaged in research projects and learning activities for all ages from kindergarten to life-long learning, for personal, professional, and inner-growth enhancement.
+Incorporated in the Commonwealth of Virginia, Taksha has its headquarters in Hampton, Virginia, with a Silicon Valley office to support events and projects on the West Coast, as well.
+Our team of Advisors consists of carefully selected, highly qualified experts who offer a wide range of experience and talent to meet the varied needs of our special projects and community, including professionals in academia, healthcare, government, industry, international organizations, and other walks of life.

 Mission and Objectives – Taksha is established to provide an integrated learning and research environment that encourages personal growth and development, intellectual curiosity, and life-long learning.
 To promote freedom of thought, innovation, and creativity in the endeavors undertaken to further this mission, TI offers programs that create, manage, and disseminate information and ideas through various instructional modalities, focusing on personal enrichment, (w)holistic learning, and research.

 It should be noted, as a disclaimer, that our aim is to serve as a conduit for information for personal enrichment and inner growth enhancement, including health and healing of body, mind, and spirit, and participation in Taksha events is no guarantee of career opportunities or future employment.

 Taksha undertakes the following activities, in support of its mission: